 I kept a pregnancy journal in which I wrote all my thoughts and feelings and Daddy wrote his.
-Me and Hubby married in June 2007 and went on a lovely long honeymoon.
-On return we decided to start trying for a family straight away – to our shock and pleasure we fell within the first two months.
+Hubby and I married in June 2007 and went on a lovely long honeymoon.
+On return, we decided to start trying for a family straight away – to our shock and pleasure we fell within the first two months.
 This is my pregnancy journal . . .

 2010 – here we go again – a compare and contrast as we travel through our next pregnancy journey . . .

 2012 – hello, haven’t we been here before?
 Time to complete my tale of three pregnancies!

 Pregnancy Journal – First feelings . . .

 FANTASTIC NEWS!!!!
 This is what I have waited so long for, finally the time is right and I couldn’t be happier.
 I just really hope that I can do as well as everyone seems to think I will!!
 I am very excited but nervous at the same time.
 We have told our close family but will wait until the 12-week scan to tell our friends.
 (Weight: 139lbs).

 DADDY says: Really happy.
 So pleased that we have conceived quickly as we both wanted to start a family together soon after being married.
 Can’t wait to get through the first few weeks until the 1st scan so we can actually see our baby.
 This will make it all real for me.

 Baby No 2: I’m nervous this time as this is actually my fourth pregnancy.
 As you can see from this journal my pregnancy with Baby Bean went relatively smoothly but after she was born in June 2008 I had an ectopic pregnancy in January 2009 and a missed miscarriage in October 2009.
 All pregnancies were planned so obviously we were very upset that the others didn’t work out.
 We are really excited to be pregnant again but this time it’s a different feeling as we feel that until the baby is safely happy and healthy in our arms, we will always be worried that things will go wrong.